botpress/botpress/README.md

 ## Roadmap

 The primary focus is to create as many good modules as possible to make Botpress the best platform for botmakers.
-Here are a couple of modules that would be useful along with their assigned leader:
+Here are a some modules that we think would be useful along with their assigned leader:

 | Module                                                                       | Maintainer
 |-----------------------------------------------------------------------------|---------------------------